 At E3R, we’re dedicated to giving something back through our CSR and charity efforts.

-E3R is proud to be a charity partner of the Children’s Heart Surgery Fund.
+E3R is proud to be a charity partner of the Forget Me Not Children’s Hospice

-On Sunday 24th June E3R Warriors will be taking on Total Warrior at Bramham Park, Leeds to raise money for the charity.
+Later that month E3R Warriors took on Total Warrior at Bramham Park, Leeds to raise money for the charity.
 The grueling course included 25 punishing obstacles including the Human BBQ, Cement Mixer, Death Valley and The Shocker to name a few and also includes 10 tons of ice and 100 tons of mud over 12k.
-This equals one huge challenge for the 10 strong team with limited fitness levels and together raised over £500 for their efforts.
+This equaled one huge challenge for the 10 strong team with limited fitness levels and together raised over £500 for their efforts.